 If you found this difficult

 It may be you feel you cannot let things go.
 Either because you can’t focus on what to drop – in which case taking time to reflect in the coming weeks and months and taking stock of your work/life overall may be easier than coming up with a list of things you need to cull right now.
 Or you might be someone who dwells on things or can’t get out of negative thought spirals or fixating on things that you feel are unjust or unfair.
 Alternatively, you may be under pressure from others that prevents you saying no; or are unable to escape prejudice and bigotry.
-This stuff is important and often overlooked and we will talk about your safety and wellbeing soon.
+This stuff is important and often overlooked and we will talk about your safety and wellbeing later this month.

 Sometimes we hang onto work because it’s our anchor, identity or safety net.
 During my PhD I was chronically unwell but I wouldn’t quit my studies because I felt without them I’d have nothing left – that I’d be nothing.
 At times this kept me going, but at other times the pressure worsened my illness.
 Equally when I was made redundant a few years ago I felt my identity had been ripped from me and it took me some time to acknowledge while I had no choice but to leave some things behind I had a lot I could carry forward.